arujjval/tic-tac-toe/CONTRIBUTING.md

 Thank you for considering contributing to the Tic Tac Toe project!
 Follow these steps to get started:

+## Important Notice

+🚨 **ALL PULL REQUESTS MUST BE MADE TO THE `DEVELOPMENT` BRANCH** 🚨

+Please ensure that your pull requests are submitted to the `DEVELOPMENT` branch.
+PRs directed to the `main` branch will be closed without review.

 ## Getting Started

 1. Fork the repository.